-In 2002, the Department of Clinical Studies began the FOCS in which health examinations have been conducted for about 12,000 individuals to analyze the potential heritable effect(s) of A-bomb exposure on polygenic, multifactorial diseases (e.g., diabetes, hypertension, dyslipidemia, ischemic heart disease, and stroke) based on prevalence data obtained from 2002 to 2006.
-However, owing to the young age of the F1 group (mean age of about 49 years at that time), most of their disease experience was still ahead.
-Therefore we converted the sample to a cohort for prospective follow-up and started the second round examinations of the FOCS every 4 years in November 2010.
-We have almost completed the third round of examinations and started the fourth round in November 2018.
+In 2002, the Department of Clinical Studies began the FOCS in which examinations have been conducted for about 12,000 individuals to analyze the potential heritable effect(s) of A-bomb exposure on polygenic, multifactorial diseases (e.g., diabetes, hypertension, dyslipidemia, coronary heart disease, and stroke) based on prevalence data obtained from 2002 to 2006.
+However, owing to the young age of the $F_1$ group (mean age of about 49 years at that time), most of their disease experience was still ahead.
+Therefore we converted the sample to a cohort for prospective follow-up and started health examinations every 4 years in November 2010.

 Epidemiological studies of health effects in Fukushima emergency workers (Nuclear Emergency Workers Study: NEWS) were initiated in 2014.
 An office of the NEWS was placed within the Department of Clinical Studies, Hiroshima in 2015.
-Various experiences derived from health-examination programs of the AHS or the FOCS have been used in the conduct of the longitudinal health study of NEWS.
+Various experiences derived from health-examination programs of the AHS or the $F_1$ Clinical Study have been used in the conduct of the longitudinal health study of NEWS.

-FY2018 Achievements
+FY2017 Achievements